Anuragsingh198/stock-execution-engine/README.md

 ### High-Level Overview

-The Order Execution Engine follows a **microservices-inspired architecture** with clear separation of concerns:
+The Order Execution Engine follows an **event-driven architecture** with status-specific queues for reliable WebSocket delivery:

 ```
 ┌─────────────┐